Current Issue

 AJEG aims to serve as a central resource for high-quality research articles, technical papers, and case studies on diverse topics such as slope stability, seismic hazards, landslide dynamics, geotechnical investigations, and the geological considerations of infrastructure development in mountainous and tectonically active regions.
 The journal especially encourages submissions that highlight interdisciplinary approaches, integrating geological, geotechnical, hydrological, and environmental dimensions.

-A core objective of AJEG is to foster regional and international collaboration among researchers, practitioners, and policy-makers.
+A core objective of AJEG is to increase regional and international collaboration among researchers, practitioners, and policy-makers.
 The journal will actively invite contributions from across Asia and beyond, encouraging the exchange of experiences, methodologies, and innovations to address the evolving challenges of engineering geology.
 It will also promote applied science that supports sustainable development and disaster risk reduction in geologically sensitive areas.

 In addition to research articles, AJEG will regularly publish updates on conferences, workshops, and technical activities organized by NSEG.
 This will help the journal function not only as a scholarly publication but also as a dynamic communication hub for the engineering geology community in Nepal and the wider Asian region.